25 | Reset: What Becomes Available When You Choose to Dissolve

 I prayed up there.
 Not the kind with sentences.
 The kind where you open your chest to the sky and let whatever is honest rise.
 A young man with an old dream, asking to be part of the revolution.
 To disrupt what no longer serves and help build something rooted in health, harmony, and peace.
 To find the people already doing the good work and to find my place among them.

 A reset is not a vacation.
-It is a cocoon.
+It's a cocoon.
 A threshold between identities.
 Every living system on earth already knows how to do it.
 Somewhere beneath the noise, so do you.

 The Gift Inside the Shock

 When you walk for months with nothing but what you can carry, the life you have been defending begins to dissolve.
 Not violently.
 Gently.
-Like a fog burning off.
+Like fog lifting from a valley.
 And what is underneath is not emptiness.
-It is the you that was here before the performance began.
+It is you who was here before the performance began.

 I do not have to go back to who I was.

 The shock was one of the most precious gifts I have ever received.
 A reset I did not choose, that led to a life I could not have imagined.
 When clients come to me in their own disruption, they teach me as much as I offer them.
 A woman navigated the space between careers and discovered the gap she feared was where her real voice had been waiting.
 A man abstained from dating for a full year and met himself for the first time without performing for a partner.
-The gift is almost never visible when the shock arrives.
-It becomes visible later.
+The gift is seldom visible when the shock arrives.
+Only after.

 What Nature Never Forgets

 Your heart resets between every beat.
 Without the pause of diastole, it cannot fill.
 Your blood is entirely new every four months.
-Your skeleton rebuilt over a decade.
+Your skeleton replaces itself over a decade.
 The body that cannot let old cells die becomes cancerous.
-The body has been trying to show you this your entire life.
+Your body has been trying to show you this your entire life.

 The trees do it every autumn.
 The snake does it with its skin.
 The tide does it twice a day.
 Winter is not a failure of summer.
 It is the reset that makes the next summer possible.